 Primary Duties and Responsibilities

-- Track Artist schedules, approve biweekly Artist timesheets, and provide support for timesheet system.
+• Track Artist schedules, approve biweekly Artist timesheets, and provide support for the timesheet system.

-- Handle high volume of phone calls and emails from Artists, sites, and other staff.
+• Handle high volume of emails, phone calls, and text messages from Artists, sites, and other staff.

-- Coordinate occasional departmental meetings and events, including trainings and sharing meetings.
+• Coordinate occasional departmental meetings and events, including trainings and

 Education and Experience